Programmed and founded by: Derek McDonald.

 According to comments from past viewers, Diskery has solved many bar disputes, won people prizes in trivia contests, helped in the selection of music, assisted students in paper/homework research, inspired new artists, gave a template to web developers and programmers, a fantastic time killer/waster, is like a CD-ROM encyclopedia on the web, etc.

 Diskery is one of the oldest music related websites.
 It was founded in 1997 by author, music critic, record collector and record company owner Derek McDonald.
-Diskery was a merging of his passion for music and formal education in computers and business.
+Diskery was a merging of his passion for music and formal education in computers and business; the DISKERY.COM domain was registered two years later on 10 September 1999.
+This was the very first website on the Internet to have that name, the word never existed at the domain registrars until we named this site!

 Back in the beginning, Derek wanted to start publishing music to further promote indie bands, many of whom he had met via RRCA and became good friends with (and still is).
 So, with the advice of a lawyer, he decided to use his business experience and education to incorporate and amalgamate the enterprises.
 So, Diskery became a wholly owned part of that new organization called 'Emperor Multimedia Corporation'.
-The mandate of Diskery, and that of the RRCA, remained the same and operated as two separate but equal entities under the umbrella of the master corporation.
+The mandate of Diskery, and that of the RRCA, remained the same and operated as two separate but equal entities under the umbrella of the master corporation until 12 December 2012.

-But, as things happen, time passed and by 2008 sales declined as the economy for pre-recorded music faltered.
+But, as things happen, time passed and by 2008 sales declined as the economy for per-recorded music faltered.
 Quite simply time marched on.
-Although Emperor Multimedia struggled to keep the sales afloat, the choice was eventually made to fold up shop in 2012, leaving Diskery orphaned.
+Although Emperor Multimedia struggled to keep the sales afloat, the choice was eventually made to fold up music sales in 2012, leaving the RRCA division orphaned.

 Originally the RRCA covered only heavy metal music, and this is why the database is so full of heavy metal, but with the re-launch that changed to start to include all rock based music!

-This website, the database and much of its contents were written by Derek himself, by hand... right here... no outsourcing... no university student project or government think-tank... just a man and a machine!
+This website, the database and much of its contents were written by Derek himself, by hand... right here... no outsourcing... no university student project or government think-tank.

 Diskery today acts as a personal expression for love of music and those who create it.
-For over 15 years Derek has struggled to keep the operation going.
-Unlike other archive sites, this one is maintained with passion by someone who was not only a part of the music business but also a fan of it.
-Hope you will enjoy this site as much as he did creating and presenting the data to you!
+For some 20 years Derek has kept the operation going.
+Unlike other archive sites, this one is maintained with passion by people who are not only a part of the music business but also fans of it.
+Hope you will enjoy this site as much as we did creating and presenting the data to you!

 Diskery is proudly local - located in beautiful Burlington, Ontario, Canada.

-As AC/DC once sang (and was the motto of the old RRCA), "For those about to rock - WE SALUTE YOU!"
+As AC/DC once sung (and was the motto of the old RRCA), "For those about to rock - WE SALUTE YOU!"

 Skellian: The trademark logo used by all projects directed by Derek McDonald.